+Ecology Air QualityClimate Pollution Reduction Program

+HFC-Fluorinated Gases ProgramSection

-Ecology Air Quality Program HFC Program P.O.
-Box 47600 Olympia, WA 98504-7600; or By email to: HFC@ecology.wa.gov
+P.O.
+Box 47600

+Olympia, WA 98504-7600; or

+By email to: HFC@ecologyecy.wa.gov
-(4) Approval and disapproval process.

-(a) Ecology will determine whether the variance application is complete and will notify the applicant of its completeness determination within 30 days of receipt of the application.
-Only complete applications will be considered.

-(b) Within 60 days of determining that a variance application is complete, ecology will notify the applicant of the decision in writing, and if approved, will specify the terms and conditions of the variance in a letter to the applicant.
-The applicant and ecology may mutually agree to a longer time period for ecology's review period. (c) During the review period, ecology may request, and the applicant must provide, more information as needed to reach a decision.
+- (4) Approval and disapproval process. - (a) Ecology will determine whether the variance application is complete and will notify the applicant of its completeness determination within 30 days of receipt of the application.
+Only complete applications will be considered. - (b) Within 60 days of determining that a variance application is complete, ecology will notify the applicant of the decision in writing, and if approved, will specify the terms and conditions of the variance in a letter to the applicant.
+The applicant and ecology may mutually agree to a longer time period for ecology's review period.

-(d) Ecology will grant a variance only to the applicant.
-The variance is not transferable.

-(e) Ecology will not approve a variance retroactively to any date prior to receipt of the application.

-(f) An applicant adversely affected by ecology's denial of a variance or by the terms and conditions of an approved variance may appeal ecology's decision to the pollution control hearings board pursuant to chapter 43.21B RCW.

-(5) Failure to comply with the terms and conditions of an approved variance.

-(a) An applicant must comply with the terms and conditions of an approved variance to maintain its approved status.

-(b) Ecology may revoke or modify the variance approval if it determines that an applicant no longer meets the criteria specified in the variance approval letter.
+- (c) During the review period, ecology may request, and the applicant must provide, more information as needed to reach a decision. - (d) Ecology will grant a variance only to the applicant.
+The variance is not transferable. - (e) Ecology will not approve a variance retroactively to any date prior to receipt of the application. - (f) An applicant adversely affected by ecology's denial of a variance or by the terms and conditions of an approved variance may appeal ecology's decision to the pollution control hearings board pursuant to chapter 43.21B RCW. - (5) Failure to comply with the terms and conditions of an approved variance. - (a) An applicant must comply with the terms and conditions of an approved variance to maintain its approved status. - (b) Ecology may revoke or modify the variance approval if it determines that an applicant no longer meets the criteria specified in the variance approval letter.